Creamy lemon pasta, tossed with asparagus and shrimp, for an easy and delicious weeknight meal that’s ready in just 30 minutes!

-Lemon pasta is one of my favourites, but it’s especially nice this time of year, when I’m craving fresher flavours.
-And there’s nothing fresher that lemon!
-Combine it with fresh Spring asparagus and toss in some cooked shrimp and you have a delicious and easy meal, that’s ready in just 30 minutes.
+Lemon pasta is one of my favourites, but it’s especially nice this time of year when I’m craving fresher flavours.
+This creamy shrimp asparagus pasta is a delicious and easy meal that is ready to enjoy in just 30 minutes.

-While I love to toss in some shrimp here, this dish is still lovely with just the asparagus, so don’t hesitate to try it, even if you don’t have some shrimp on hand.
+While I love to toss in some shrimp here, this dish is still lovely with just the asparagus, so don’t hesitate to try it if you don’t have some shrimp on hand.
 It’s a great way to enjoy Spring asparagus.

-I suggest just using asparagus tips here, since it’s difficult to eat a whole, long spear of asparagus in a pasta dish.
-But do save the rest of the asparagus stalk and use for a soup or or chunk up to use in a stir fry!
+Asparagus – I suggest just using asparagus tips here since it’s difficult to eat a whole, long spear of asparagus in a pasta dish.
+Do save the rest of the asparagus stalk and use it for soup or chunk it up to use in a stir fry!

 Ingredients